Fahad-alkamli/extract-ayah-using-opencv/README.md

 4- I have included a few templates based on my version of the Quran, which is king Abdullah version, I will include a link if requested.

-5- If you encounter an error in detection you need to manually add templates, templates images can be found under images/templates but keep track of the templates number variable, please increase the number as you add more templates.
+5- If you encounter an error in detection you need to manually add templates, template images can be found under images/templates but keep track of the templates number variable, please increase the number as you add more templates.
 The naming should be like this "template24.png" which is the current template so next will be "template25.png" but remeber increase the counter !!!

 6- I have included file called "pages_ayah_count.txt" this file is for validating the detection, it includes each page and the expected ayahs to find.
 For example, page 1 expected detection 7

-7- This project will need first to find the basmalah locations for the whole Quran and you need to manually add the results to the CommonFunctions class.
+7- This project will need first to find the basmalah locations for the whole Quran and you need to manually add the results to the "getSurahBasmalahByPageId" function found in CommonFunctions class.

 # Known limitations: